-It’s been a busy week with Term 2 going back, after having 2 sicks kids over the holidays and juggling work and our house being on the market.
-So, I cheered myself up this week with this pretty little bouquet that I made with flowers all from our garden!
+It’s been a busy week with Term 2 going back, after having 2 sicks kids over the holidays and juggling work.
+So, I cheered myself up this week with this pretty little bouquet that I made with home grown flowers from our garden!

 It’s a mixture of Pierre de Ronsard roses, white Iceberg roses (some of which have tinges of pink from the cool nights of late), chrysanthemums, hydrangeas (the very last buds!), coupled with sage leaves and James Stirling foliage.

 I really didn’t think I’d have flowers like this in our garden in May (!!), so it really is a bit of a treat to be able to put bouquets together like this.
 Usually I’m arranging brightly hued leaves in large vases in April & May, but not this year!

 It has been unseasonably warm of late and I know it’s still been pretty cold in the Northern Hemisphere when they should be well into spring, but whatever.
 I’ll take the spring-like flowers while they last!